ali-mahmoud24/ecommerce-api/README.md

 ```

 ### 3️⃣ Configure Environment Variables
-Create a `.env` file in the root directory and add the required configurations:
+Create a `config.env` file in the root directory and add the required configurations:
 ```env
 # App Configurations
 PORT=8000